cristiklein/simpy/docs/topical_guides/process_interaction.rst

    Stop parking at 91
    Bat. ctrl. interrupted at 91 msg: Need to go!

-What ``process.interrupt()`` actually does is removing the process' ``_resume()`` method from the callbacks of the event that it is currently waiting for.
-And it will schedule an event that will throw the ``Interrupt`` exception into the interrupted process as soon as possible.
+What ``process.interrupt()`` actually does is scheduling an :class:`~simpy.events.Interruption` event for immediate execution.
+If this event is executed it will remove the victim process' ``_resume()`` method from the callbacks of the event that it is currently waiting for (see :attr:`~simpy.events.Process.target`).
+Following that it will throw the ``Interrupt`` exception into the process.

-Since we don't to anything special to the event, the interrupted process can yield the same event again after catching the ``Interrupt`` – Imagine someone waiting for a shop to open.
+Since we don't to anything special to the original target event of the process, the interrupted process can yield the same event again after catching the ``Interrupt`` – Imagine someone waiting for a shop to open.
 The person may get interrupted by a phone call.
 After finishing the call, he or she checks if the shop already opened and either enters or continues to wait.